XiaomiWiki/XiaomiWiki.github.io/docs/flashofficial.md

 7. Click Flash and wait until the flashing sequence finishes.

-8. Disconnect the device and hold the Power button until the it turns on.
+8. Disconnect the device and hold the Power button until the device turns on.

     The first boot may take up to 15 minutes.